-Earlier this year Twitter introduced its own social advertising platform, in an attempt to make itself more attractive for marketers and boost its revenues.
-Individuals, businesses, and organizations have long used Twitter as a social marketing tool, but the ad platform brought them more exposure more quickly, for a price, of course.
-Now that advertising on Twitter has been around for some time, and marketers have embraced it, it’s time for you to consider whether you should use it.
+Earlier this year, Twitter introduced its own social advertising platform.
+Businesses and other organizations have long used Twitter as a social marketing tool, but the ad platform brought many of them even more exposure.
+For a price, of course.
+If you’re not yet advertising on Twitter, this is a good time to ask yourself “Should I”?

 What Twitter Advertising Can Offer You